raspberrypilearning/stamping-app/en/step_8.md

 ## What next?

-If you have been following along the Skills projects in the Being Mindful pathway then go back to the next Skills project, [Serene Scene](https://learning-admin.raspberrypi.org/en/projects/serene-scene) and begin to use `variables`{:class="block3variables"} in a program.
+If you have been following along the Skills projects in the Being Mindful pathway then go back to the next Skills project, [Relax and stretch](https://learning-admin.raspberrypi.org/en/projects/relax-stretch) and begin to use `repeat`{:class="block3control"} in a program.

 If you have completed all the Skills projects in the Look After Yourself pathway and are now following the Make it yours projects, then go on to the next project [Same but different](https://learning-admin.raspberrypi.org/en/projects/same-but-different).